Top Papers selected by Evaluation Committee

-Suzanne earned a B.Soc.Sc. from UCD, H.Dip. in Business and MSc by research from DkIT.
+Suzanne Smith holds a degree in Sociology from University College Dublin, a H.Dip. in Business and MSc by research from Dundalk Institute of Technology, Ireland.
 She worked in mental health, substance abuse and health education in the U.S. for fifteen years before returning to Ireland.
-In addition to teaching Healthcare in the adult education sector, Suzanne has an extensive background in intercultural and anti-racism training and research.
+Suzanne has an extensive background in intercultural and anti-racism training and research, business development and teaching healthcare.
 Suzanne has worked on a range of projects including ProACT and as part of a European research team exploring Social Innovation in Ageing initiatives.
-Her research has included identifying barriers experienced by older people in accessing and using GP out-of- hours and exploring the home healthcare sector in Ireland.
-Suzanne leads the Living Lab at NetwellCASALA and lectures part-time at DkIT.
+Her research has included identifying barriers experienced by older people to accessing and using GP out-of-hours, exploring the vocational challenges of home healthcare assistants, and examining the digitalization of care at home and in the community.
+Suzanne leads the Living Lab at NetwellCASALA.

 Engaging the Wider Ecosystem: Co-creating Future Food and Restaurant Services